ajaysreedhar/steelcode-framework/README.md

 # Steelcode Framework

-Steelcode is a web application framework written in PHP and follows the popular Model-View-Controller architecture.
+Steelcode is a simple, lightweight web application framework for PHP and follows the popular Model-View-Controller architecture.

 ### License
 Steelcode Framework is released under the GNU General Public License Version 2.